fabricedesre/wit-test/readme.md

 To run the demo, run a http server in this directory, eg. with `python http.server` and access `http://localhost:8000/demo/index.html`.
 Then click on the `Run Test` button and look at the messages.

-The `add-delegate()` function expects a `delegate` parameter, but there doesn't seem to be a way to create such an instance and "import" it into the WASM memory.
+The `add-delegate()` function expects a `delegate` parameter, but there doesn't seem to be a way to create such an instance and "import" it into the WASM memory so that why the check for `(!(obj1 instanceof Delegate))` pass.

+Or am I missing something?